Intermediate geodesic growth in virtually nilpotent groups

-and the polytope $P(S)=\Conv(A^F)$ {\normalfont(}where $\Sch( H\backslash G, S)$ denotes the Schreier graph, and $A^F$ denotes the orbit of $A$ under conjugation by $F${\normalfont)}.
-If no two elements of $A$ lie on a common facet of $P(S)$, then \begin{itemize}[leftmargin=8mm, label={\normalfont\textbullet}] \item If $s\le 2$, the geodesic growth is bounded above by a polynomial. \item If $s\ge 3$, the geodesic growth is bounded above by
+\begin{thm} If no two elements of $A(S)$ lie on a common facet of $P(S)$, then the geodesic growth is subexponential.
+More precisely, we give the following upper bounds: \begin{itemize}[leftmargin=8mm, label={\normalfont\textbullet}] \item If $s\le 2$, the geodesic growth is bounded above by a polynomial. \item If $s\ge 3$, the geodesic growth is bounded above by

-with $0<\alpha_s<1$ an explicit constant {\normalfont(}eg. $\alpha_3=3/5${\normalfont)}. \end{itemize} Otherwise the geodesic growth is exponential. \end{thm} \begin{rem*} $A(S)$ should be considered as a multiset: any point $p\in\QQ^d$ appears as many times in $A(S)$ as there are simple cycles $u\in S^*$ such that $p=\pi(\bar u)/\ell(u)$. \end{rem*} \begin{rem*} Any virtually $s$-step nilpotent group $G$ contains by definition a finite-index $s$-step nilpotent subgroup $H'$.
-By \cite[Theorem 3.23]{torsionfree}, this group contains a finite-index torsionfree subgroup $H''$.
-Finally, $H''$ contains a finite-index subgroup